Brett M. Johnson, Professor

 M.S.
 Zoology, Aquatic Ecology Lab, The Ohio State University, 1986

 B.S.
 Zoology, University of Wisconsin-Madison, 1983

-2004- Professor, Department of Fishery and Wildlife Biology (now Dept. of Fish, Wildlife and Conservation Biology), Colorado State University.
+2004-present Professor, Dept. of Fish, Wildlife and Conservation Biology, Colorado State University.

-1998-2004 Associate Professor, Department of Fishery and Wildlife Biology, Colorado State University.
+1998-2004 Associate Professor, Dept. of Fishery and Wildlife Biology, Colorado State University.

-1992-1998 Assistant Professor, Department of Fishery and Wildlife Biology, Colorado State University.
+1992-1998 Assistant Professor, Dept. of Fishery and Wildlife Biology, Colorado State University.

-1986-1987 Research Assistant, Cooperative Fishery Research Unit, UW-Stevens Point, and Research Specialist, WI Dept. of Natural Resources, Spooner.
+1986-1987 Research Assistant, Cooperative Fishery Research Unit, UW-Stevens Point

 Ecological Society of America

 North American Lake Management Society